leleliu008/ndk-pkg-formula-repository-official-core/README.md

 the offical formula repository for [ndk-pkg](https://github.com/leleliu008/ndk-pkg)

 ## what's formula
-formula is a POSIX sh script used to describe how to compile a package for [ndk-pkg](https://github.com/leleliu008/ndk-pkg).
+formula is a POSIX sh script that is used to describe how to compile a package for [ndk-pkg](https://github.com/leleliu008/ndk-pkg).

 ## the function must be invoked on top of the formula
 ```